 Solution

-For buyers who need a better workflow for comparing multiple supplier submissions across pricing, scope, and commercial assumptions.
+For buyers who need a better workflow for comparing multiple supplier submissions across scope, caveats, and supporting documents.

 The Problem

-Proposal comparison fails when the structure has to be rebuilt manually every time.
+Proposal comparison fails when the team has to rebuild the structure manually every time.

-One supplier sends a detailed cost workbook, another sends a commercial PDF, and another spreads the assumptions across appendices and exclusions tabs.
+One supplier sends a detailed technical response, another sends a contract-heavy PDF, and another spreads assumptions across appendices and exclusions tabs.
 The comparison work starts before the evaluation work can even begin.

-That is why teams spend so much time reconciling formats instead of reviewing what the differences actually mean.
+That is why teams spend time reconciling formats instead of reviewing what the differences actually mean.

 What The Workflow Needs

-Buyers need a common comparison view for supplier proposals that aligns price lines, commercial assumptions, scope boundaries, and exclusions in one place.
+Buyers need a common comparison view for supplier proposals that keeps scope boundaries, assumptions, deviations, and exclusions visible in one place.

-The useful workflow is one where proposal comparison does not strip context away from the cost view.
+The comparison should not strip context away from the cited response.

 What Good Looks Like

-A real comparison flow helps teams see both ranking and explanation.
+A real comparison helps teams see both differences and the reason for those differences.

-That means normalized pricing, visible carve-outs, and clear source-backed reasoning when one proposal looks cheaper but contains materially different assumptions.
+That means visible carve-outs and source links when one proposal looks cleaner but contains materially different assumptions.

-When that is working, the team stops spending time on spreadsheet reconciliation and spends more time on the actual decision.
+When that is working, the team stops spending time reconstructing the submission and spends more time on the actual decision.

 What Changes In Practice

 That matters because the time saved is not just clerical.
-It is time returned to the actual commercial and risk judgment the buyer is supposed to make.
+It is time returned to technical, legal, and procurement judgment.